rbowsley/lamplighthelp/source/52-1-5_Login_Policies.markdown

 If you want to use login policies you will need to set them up and apply them through system admin.

-Please note, the System Admnistration page has been updated since this video was made.
+Please note, the System Administration page has been updated since this video was made.
 The screen that is shown 1 minute into the video will now look like this:

 ![Login Policies](52.1.5a.png)